Census Dots

 Native American/Other

-Of the 590 places in Nebraska, Cozad is the 40th most populous.
+Cozad is ranked the 40th most populous place in Nebraska, out of 593 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Cozad was ranked the 40th most populous place in the 2020 Census.

 Cozad's White Population